javiquinte/owndc/README.md

 It provides a fully complaint FDSN-WS Dataselect interface, which is compatible with any standard client using this type of service.

-In SeisComP3, the results from the FDSN-WS Station is not needed.
+In SeisComP3, the results from the FDSN-WS Station are not needed.
 Mainly because the metadata must be already loaded in the SC3 database.
 This is the main reason why we do not provide also support for the Station service.

 It provides an automatic way to configure it to access all data stored at EIDA nodes.